 Mild ...more treatments »

 A diagnosis of preeclampsia, which leads to eclampsia, may be delayed or missed when a woman does not seek early and regular prenatal care because the woman is often unaware of early signs of preeclampsia, such as proteinuria and hypertension.
-In addition, when symptoms of preeclampsia do occur, they can be similar to symptoms of other conditions, such as ...more misdiagnosis »
+In addition, when symptoms of preeclampsia do occur, they can be similar to symptoms of other conditions, such as migraine and the ...more misdiagnosis »

 Symptoms of Eclampsia